dfm/emcee/docs/tutorials/quickstart.rst

 .. code:: python

-    state, _ = sampler.run_mcmc(p0, 100)
+    state = sampler.run_mcmc(p0, 100)
     sampler.reset()

-You’ll notice that I saved the final position of the walkers (after the 100 steps) to a variable called ``pos``.
-You can check out what will be contained in the other output variables by looking at the documentation for the :func:`EnsembleSampler.run_mcmc` function.
+You’ll notice that I saved the final position of the walkers (after the 100 steps) to a variable called ``state``.
+You can check out what that is and how to access it by looking at the documentation for the :func:`EnsembleSampler.sample` function.
 The call to the :func:`EnsembleSampler.reset` method clears all of the important bookkeeping parameters in the sampler so that we get a fresh start.
 It also clears the current positions of the walkers so it’s a good thing